gvillo/go-monorepo-test-example/README.md

 find . -name go.mod -execdir go test ./... \;
 ```

-but this one will try to look for tests at root level and it'll throw the follow error for the empty go.mod:
+but this one will try to look for tests at root level and it'll throw the follow error for the empty go.mod (but it works ok):
 ```
 go: warning: "./..." matched no packages no packages to test